SaschaWillems/ModernVkTriangle/README.md

 }
 ```

-We want to have some interactivity in our application, so we calculate rotation based on mouse movement when the left button is down in the `MouseMoved` event and do similar with the mousewheel in `MouseWheelScrolled` to allow zooming in and out.
+We want to have some interactivity in our application.
+For that we calculate rotation for the currently selected model instance based on mouse movement when the left button is down in the `MouseMoved` event.
+And similar with the mousewheel in `MouseWheelScrolled` to allow zooming the camera in and out.
+The `keyPressed` event let's us toggle between the model instances.

 The `Closed` event is called when our application is to be closed, no matter how.
 Calling `close` on our SFML window will exit the outer render loop (which checks if the window is open) and jumps to the [clean up](#cleaning-up) part of the code.